Seth Gecko: Video games

 In the From Dusk till Dawn video game it is revealed that sometime after the events of the film, Seth is arrested and condemned to life in prison for the murders Richie committed.
 He is now shown as an inmate of the fictional Rising Sun high-security prison, a converted tanker floating off the coast of New Orleans.
 Vampires infiltrate the prison by posing as inmates.
 They murder the transport guards and the warden and begin a rampage.
 In the chaos, Seth gains a weapon and escapes his cell.
 Eventually, he manages to kill the vampires and escapes the prison along with the other survivors.

 Television series universe

-In late 2013, it was reported that a parallel universe TV series had begun production.
+A TV series inspired by the films is set in a parallel reality.
 Mixing ideals from the original first and third films, the show pits the humans, led by Seth, who is played by D. J. Cotrona against the culebras, notably Santanico Pandemonium, played by Eiza González and Sheriff McGraw, played by Don Johnson.
 This series stars Robert Patrick as Jacob Fuller.